 First — a caveat.
 I’m not going to present all the nitty gritty details of the results.
 I don’t think the percent of Ki-67 receptors found in each tissue type is useful for most people.
 Nor do I think the details of exactly what their hormone levels were was useful.
 (They were in the therapeutic ranges).
 So I’m keeping my analysis here at the ten thousand foot view.

 Loverro et al found that the uteruses did not atrophy with testosterone.
 The uteruses continued to be in an active state.
 Several trans men had a secretory uterus.
 That means their uteruses were building up the lining.
 In cis women that’s during the phase just before ovulation (when the egg is released).
 In trans men who don’t menstruate it’s harder to tell what’s going on.
 They also found that the muscular layer in the uterus was bigger, just like all muscles get bigger with testosterone.
+We recommend taking a look at this Testogen review to ensure you are taking the right choice for your body.

 When they examined the ovaries, they found that most of them were large with multiple follicles.
 The larger size was mostly from more connective tissue (collagen).
 That means more stuff in between the hormone producing cells, not more hormone producing cells.
 Multiple follicles were also found, just like in polycystic ovarian syndrome.
 That is a known effect of testosterone.
 And just like in PCOS, the larger follicles probably caused fewer menses.
 All of these ovarian changes were likely an effect of the testosterone.